Corporate Governance

 Principle 4.9 Independence standards and Qualifications for Independent Outside Directors

-In appointing independent outside directors, an overall assessment is made following the determination of the applicability of each item of the independence standards set by the Tokyo Stock Exchange.
-The details are disclosed in the Independent Directors Notifications submitted to the TSE and in this report in “Matters concerning organizational structure and operation; Directors” under “Management organization and other corporate governance systems regarding decision-making, execution, and management oversight”.
+In appointing independent outside directors, an overall assessment is made following determination of the applicability of each item of the independence standards set by the Tokyo Stock Exchange.
+The details are disclosed in the Independent Officers Notifications submitted to the Tokyo Stock Exchange and in this report in “II.
+Management organization and other corporate governance systems regarding decision making, execution, and management oversight, 1.
+Matters concerning organizational structure and operation, Directors.”

 Supplementary Principle 4.11.1Views on the Balance, Diversity, and Scale of the Board of Directors as a Whole and Disclosure of Skills, Etc.

 The Company’s Articles of Incorporation stipulate that the number of directors shall not exceed 15.
-Given that the Company is an internationally expanding technology and technical group, basic policy regarding the appointment of directors is to have the Board of Directors comprised of Executive Directors with specialist skills and knowledge relating to overall management, manufacturing, development, sales, finance and accounting, etc. and outside directors with abundant management experience in other companies and industries as well as in international fields.
-Skills matrix is disclosed in the Notice of the Annual General Meeting of Shareholders in June 2022.
-The information is also posted on the Company's website (https://www.hds.co.jp/ir/management_policy/governance/).
-All of the Company's five independent outside directors have management experience at other companies.
+Given that the Company is an internationally expanding technology and technical group, basic policy regarding the appointment of directors is to have the Board of Directors comprised of executive directors with specialist skills and knowledge relating to overall management, manufacturing, development, sales, finance, accounting, etc., and outside directors with abundant management experience in other companies and industries as well as in international fields.
+We began disclosing a skills matrix starting with the Notice of the Ordinary General Meeting of Shareholders in June 2022.

 Supplementary Principle 4.11.2 Status of Concurrent Positions Held by Directors and Corporate Auditors